 Boost Your Credit Scores

 Your credit scores will have a significant impact on whether you qualify for a mortgage on your own, and if so, what interest rate you will get.
-Therefore, you both need to work on boosting your credit scores before you apply.
+Therefore, you and your significant other need to work on boosting your credit scores before you apply.
 Some quick techniques include disputing incorrect negative information on your credit report, paying down credit card balances and catching up on any past-due accounts.

 Check Debt-to-Income Ratios

 You're going to need sufficient income to support your monthly payment if you hope to qualify for a mortgage without a co-signer.
 Before you apply for a refinance, you'll want to check two debt-to-income ratios.
 Calculate your projected monthly payment by plugging today's average interest rates and the current balance of your mortgage into a mortgage calculator.
 Add the monthly portion of your homeowner's insurance and property tax to get your projected monthly housing cost.
-When you divide your combined monthly income by your monthly housing cost, the result must be 0.28 or less to qualify for a mortgage.
-For the second ratio, divide your income by the sum of your housing cost and all of your other monthly debt payments.
-The result for this must be less than 0.36 to qualify.
+When you divide your combined monthly income by your monthly housing cost, the result must be 0.43 or lower to get qualified mortgages, which have more restrictions for homeowners.
+Ideally, your ratio should be 0.36 or below to qualify for typical mortgages.

 Refinance Your Mortgage